manojctrl/manojctrl/README.md

-# 🚀WHO IS Manoj Katwal ?
+# 🚀WHO IS MANOJ KATUWAL ?

 ---